 Rowing machines often referred to as ergo meters or ergos, are undoubtedly an excellent tool in providing a variety of health benefits.
-The rowing machine can easily incorporate into a weight loss program, the device allowing you to exercise at a steady pace over long periods of time.
+The rowing machine can easily incorporate into a weight loss program, the device allowing you to exercise at a steady pace over long periods of time and have qzz in your life.
 Rowing machines are also great for improving both your fitness and strength, with each stroke on the machine working an incredible 84% of your muscles.
 To get the most out of rowing machine use, you will need to fine tune your exercise regime dependent on your overall goal.

 When discussing how to get the most out of rowing machine use, it is common to use two terms for measurement – ‘split’ and ‘rate.’
 Often used on the display set of most rowing machines, the ‘split’ is the estimated time it takes to cover 500 meters at your current level of effort.
 Rate means some strokes taken per minute.